CatalystAUInf/Mahara/docs/Manage.md

 [environment variables](./Environment-Variables.md) to ensure consistency.

-In order to manage a cluster it is clearly necessary to first [deploy a scalable Moodle cluster on Azure](./Deploy.md).
+In order to manage a cluster it is clearly necessary to first [deploy a scalable Mahara cluster on Azure](./Deploy.md).

 For convenience and readability this document also assumes that essential [deployment details for your cluster have been assigned to environment variables](./Get-Install-Data.md).

-## Updating Moodle code/settings
+## Updating Mahara code/settings

-Your controller Virtual Machine has Moodle code and data stored in `/moodle`.
-The site code is stored in `/moodle/html/moodle/`.
+Your controller Virtual Machine has Mahara code and data stored in `/mahara`.
+The site code is stored in `/mahara/html/mahara/`.
 This data is replicated across dual gluster nodes to provide high availability.
 This directory is also mounted to your autoscaled frontends so all changes to files on the controller VM are immediately available to all frontend machines.

-Depending on how large your Gluster disks are sized, it may be helpful to keep multiple older versions (/moodle/html1, /moodle/html2, etc) to roll back if needed.
+Depending on how large your Gluster disks are sized, it may be helpful to keep multiple older versions (/mahara/html1, /mahara/html2, etc) to roll back if needed.

 To connect to your Controller VM use SSH with a username of 'azureuser' and the SSH provided in the `sshPublicKey` input parameter.
-For example, to retrieve a listing of files and directories in the `/moodle` directory use:
+For example, to retrieve a listing of files and directories in the `/mahara` directory use:

 ```
-ssh -o StrictHostKeyChecking=no azureadmin@$MOODLE_CONTROLLER_INSTANCE_IP ls -l /moodle
+ssh -o StrictHostKeyChecking=no azureadmin@$MAHARA_CONTROLLER_INSTANCE_IP ls -l /mahara
 ```

 Results: